itnerddk/scoreboard.py/README.md

 # scoreboard.py
-A simple client for my simplescoreboard, this client is written in python
+A simple client for my simple scoreboard, this client is written in python

 note: scoreboard.py require requests